khast3x/h8mail/README.md

 ## :tangerine: Notes

-* Service providers that wish being integrated can send me an email at `k at khast3x dot club` (Protonmail encryption friendly)
+* Service providers that wish being integrated can send me an email at `k at khast3x dot club` (PGP friendly)
 * h8mail is maintained on my free time.
 Feedback and war stories are welcomed.

 ___